hmrc/crdl-cache/ADDING-CODELISTS.md

 }' 'http://localhost:8470/test-only/token'
 ```

-Finally, you can use a curl request in the terminal to fetch the data from the **crdl-cache**:
+Finally, you can use curl to fetch the data from the **crdl-cache**:

 ```shell
 curl -H 'Authorization crdl-cache-token' http://localhost:7252/crdl-cache/lists/CL012